Bathroom Remodel Cost Estimator

 Most homeowners spend between $195 and $8,820 nationally.
 Get free estimates from local bathroom remodeling contractors.

 - You choose the right pro for the job

 "How much does it cost to remodel a bathroom?"
 You want a general idea of the cost before meeting with designers, contractors and retailers because these professionals can't calculate the cost of every possible combination.

 Here's a better way.
-Use our bathroom estimator to get a ballpark figure for the cost of your next bathroom remodeling project.
+Use our bathroom renovation cost estimator to get a ballpark figure for the cost of your next bathroom remodeling project.
 As always, if you need help throughout the process, ImproveNet can connect you with up to four bathroom contractors in your area.

 Remodel a Bathroom

 Install a Bathtub or Shower liner$2,552average cost

 Refinish Cabinets$2,456average cost